openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 6: Power Report Threshold

 Power consumed change to be reported
-How much the power consumed must change to be reported.
-If the rate of power consumed change ratio is greater than this parameter, the plug will report the results, voltage, current, power and energy.
+<p&gtHow much the power consumed must change to be reported.
+If the rate of power consumed change ratio is greater than this parameter, the plug will report the results, voltage, current, power and energy.</p&gt
 Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```5```.